History of the Incas: Neo-Inca State

+Retreat to Vilcabamba

 Manco Inca then retreated to the mountains of Vilcabamba and founded the Neo-Inca State, where he and his successors ruled for another 36 years, sometimes raiding the Spanish or inciting revolts against them.
 In 1572 the last Inca stronghold was discovered, and the last ruler, Túpac Amaru, Manco's son, was captured and executed, bringing the Inca empire to an end.

-After the Spanish conquest
+Post-Spanish conquest

 After the fall of Tahuantinsuyu, the new Spanish rulers repressed the people and their traditions.
 Many aspects of Inca culture were systematically destroyed, including their sophisticated farming system.
 The Spanish used the Inca mita (mandatory public service) system to get labourers for mines and plantations.
 One member of each family was forced to work in the gold and silver mines, the foremost of which was the silver mine at Potosí.
 When one family member died, which would usually happen within a year or two, the family would be required to send a replacement.

 The major languages of the empire, Quechua and Aymara, were employed by the Catholic Church to evangelize in the Andean region.
 In some cases, these languages were taught to peoples who had originally spoken other indigenous languages.
 Today, Quechua and Aymara remain the most widespread Amerindian languages.

-The legend of the Inca has served as inspiration for resistance movements in the region.
-These include the 1780 rebellion led by Tupac Amaru II against the Spanish, as well as contemporary the guerrilla movements Túpac Amaru Revolutionary Movement (MRTA) and Sendero Luminoso in Peru and Tupamaros in Uruguay.
+Once the viceroyalty was established, the condition of the Inca nobility was not accepted by the encomenderos, since they believed that this social class could lead uprisings and revolutions, as happened during the Manco Inca rebellion, however, for a century, the nobility was recognized and accepted.

+The Crown also sought to consolidate its position, creating special colleges for curacas.
+In them, in addition to being correctly evangelized, they learned grammar and science.
+Viceroy José de Armendáriz reestablished the system by which Inca nobles who could prove their ancestry were recognized as Hidalgos of Castile.
+This led to a frenzy on the part of the indigenous nobility, who had to prove their noble titles to legitimize their status.
+But this situation worsened in 1780 with the rebellion of Tupac Amaru II, when they lost these privileges.